Table of Contents

 Caution

-Finally, use model.getComponent(xrFrameSystem.GLTF).meshes.forEach((m: any) => {m.setData({ neverCull: true, material: occlusionMaterial });} to modify the GLTF model's material.
+Finally, modify the GLTF model material using model.getComponent(xrFrameSystem.GLTF).meshes.forEach((m: any) => {m.setData({ neverCull: true, material: occlusionMaterial });}.

 Note